geekboxzone/mmallow_docs_source.android.com/src/index.md

 ### Compatibility Definition for Android 2.3 ###

-The Compatibility Definition Document for Android 2.3 has been published.
+The Compatibility Definition Document for Android 2.3.3 has been published.
-The 2.3 CDD allows device manufacturers to use the Android source code to ship a significantly wider variety of devices, including devices with extra-large screens, such as tablets.
-A release of the Compatibility Test Suite is not yet available, but will be soon.
+Android 2.3 allows device manufacturers to use the Android source code to ship a significantly wider variety of devices, including devices with extra-large screens, such as tablets.
+Android 2.3.3 adds enhanced Near-Field Communications support to the Android APIs.
 For more information, visit the [Compatibility](compatibility/index.html) page.

 ### Source Code Available for Android 2.3 ###